Indiana lawmaker seeks to eliminate state child labor laws

 INDIANAPOLIS (AP) — An Indiana lawmaker's efforts to eliminate the state's child labor laws have raised conflict of interest concerns because he employs hundreds of minors at a ski resort.

-The Indianapolis Star reports that Republican Sen. Chip Perfect's bill would remove work permit requirements for minors and remove restrictions on hours that 16- and 17-year-olds can work.
+Republican Sen. Chip Perfect's bill would remove work permit requirements for minors and remove restrictions on hours that 16- and 17-year-olds can work, The Indianapolis Star reported.
 Perfect is also the CEO of Perfect North Slopes, which employees 300 to 400 minors.

 Indiana Senate rules say a lawmaker should consider if a bill has a "unique, direct and material effect" before voting on it.

+Perfect's business interests means his involvement in the bill should be scrutinized, said Julia Vaughn, the policy director for political watchdog group Common Cause Indiana.

-Perfect says the bill focuses on small businesses and there's no conflict of interest.
+Perfect said the bill focuses on small businesses and that there's no conflict of interest.

-Julia Vaughn is the policy director for Common Cause Indiana, a political watchdog group.
-She says Perfect's business interests should trigger extra scrutiny.
+"It wouldn't affect me directly because, as I testified today, we have invested an incredible amount of money and we are currently adhering to the laws," Perfect said at a committee hearing last week.

+The Senate's Ethics Committee doesn't review conflict of interest issues unless a review is requested, said Sen. Liz Brown, the committee's chair.

 Information from: The Indianapolis Star, http://www.indystar.com